Paris, Honestly: The 2026 Luxury Family Guide to Wonder Without the Spiral

 Yes, but make it a travel stroller (Yoyo or similar).
 Big jogging strollers are a nightmare in tiny hotel elevators and bistro aisles.

-[ ] A plan for Day One that does not require emotional discipline
+A plan for Day One that does not require everyone to be at their best

 Why Work With Sebastian Luxe Travel?